canh25xp/GraduationThesis/OUTLINES.md

 | **Combination Methods** | No          | No           | No           | No           | No            |
 | **Performance**         | High        | Moderate     | Moderate     | Moderate     | High          |

-Based on this analysis, the key features that need to be developed in ALLECS include:
+Based on this analysis, the key features that need to be developed in GecWeb include:

 - Support for multiple state-of-the-art GEC models.
 - Integration of system combination methods.